-Who feels a little nostalgic about homemade cake?
-This Fresh Banana Cake has is super moist and easy to prepare, with a wonderful banana flavor.
-The oats in this recipe give the crumb a wonderful chewiness that tastes delicious, especially with an old-fashioned cream cheese frosting.
+Who else feels a little nostalgic about a homemade cake?
+This Fresh Banana Cake is super moist and easy to prepare, with a wonderful, deep banana flavor.
+The oats in this recipe give the crumb a little chewiness that tastes delicious, especially paired with an old-fashioned cream cheese frosting.

-- It’s SUPER moist and with great big banana flavor, and a slightly chewy, melt-in-your-mouth texture
+- This is a super moist cake recipe with a great big banana flavor, and a slightly chewy, melt-in-your-mouth texture

-- Lemon-spiked cream cheese frosting makes this cake EXTRA delicious
+- Lemon juice spiked cream cheese frosting makes this cake extra delicious

-- The gorgeous caramelized nuts on top are optional, but SO worth it.
-Details below.
+- The gorgeous caramelized nuts on top are optional, but so worth it.
+You can easily make them yourself, or see my shortcut tip below.

-- Fresh Bananas A full cup, mashed with a fork.
+- Ripe Bananas: A full cup, mashed with a fork.

-- Brown sugar (dark, please) plus a little Regular or Bakers Sugar
+- Brown sugar: (dark, please) plus a little regular sugar

-- Eggs, Buttermilk and Vanilla To guarantee moisture and flavor
+- Eggs, Buttermilk, Vanilla: To guarantee moisture and flavor

-- All-Purpose Flour, Baking Soda and Powder, Salt and Cinnamon Essential ingredients for cake-making
+- All-Purpose Flour, Baking Soda, Powder, Salt, Vanilla Extract, Cinnamon: Essential ingredients for cake-making

-- Pecans and Cream Cheese The pecans will be toasted and caramelized, the cream cheese whipped into frosting
+- Pecans, Cream Cheese, Powdered Sugar: The pecans will be toasted and caramelized, the cream cheese put in a large bowl with the sugar and whipped into a creamy, delicious frosting.

 How to Prep the Cake Pan

-My favorite way to bake this cake is in a 9 x 13″ cake pan, lined with natural parchment paper.
+- My favorite pan for this recipe is a 9 x 13″ sized pan, lined with natural parchment paper.

-TIP: Spray the baking pan with a little non-stick baking spray, then place a large enough piece of parchment paper inside so it hangs off the sides of the pan – this little hack helps the parchment stick to the pan, and makes it super easy to lift the cake out after its cooled.
+- PAN PREP TIP: Spray the baking pan with a little non-stick baking spray, then place a large enough piece of parchment paper inside so it hangs off the sides of the pan – this little amount of spray in the pan first helps the parchment stick, and makes it super easy to lift the cake out after its cooled.

-Spray more baking spray on top of the parchment paper just before adding the cake batter and baking.
+- Spray more baking spray on top of the parchment paper just before adding the cake batter to bake.

-Try using two 8″ non-stick cake pans for a two-layer cake!
-Just check for done-ness at 22 minutes instead of 25.
+- Try using two 8″ non-stick cake pans for two-layers, and check for doneness at 22 minutes instead of 25.

 - Cream the butter and both sugars in a large bowl with an electric mixer